 On old WordPress account

-Click on the All-in-one WP migration plugin, you can see the three option export, import, and backup
+Click on the All-in-one WP migration plugin, and you can see the three options export, import, and backup

 In the export, you can see three section